Injured in an Industrial Accident? Here's What You Should Do.

 In New Mexico, employers with three or more employees are required to carry workers’ compensation insurance.
 Construction companies are required to provide workers’ comp coverage for all their workers, no matter how many employees they may have.
 Workers' comp covers medical treatment and two-thirds of an injured worker's average weekly wage but may not exceed the New Mexico average weekly wage, which was $1,041.79 as of January 1, 2024.

-Workers' compensation has many advantages, such as no-fault coverage, but it does provide for all of a worker's injuries and losses, such as emotional trauma, full loss of wages and future earnings, and punitive damages.
+Workers' compensation has many advantages, such as no-fault coverage, but it does not provide for all of a worker's injuries and losses, such as emotional trauma, full loss of wages and future earnings, and punitive damages.

 Third-Party Lawsuits for New Mexico Work Injuries